 I believe you are searching for what is SEO and how to optimize WordPress SEO step by step.

-After ten years of experience in SEO, I finally started this step by step complete SEO guide for you.
+After ten years of experience in SEO, I finally started this step-by-step complete SEO guide for you.
 This guide will not only cover the basics of general SEO, WordPress SEO but also the advanced SEO techniques and methods of natural link building.
-At the end, even if you are a fresher you will gain a lot that will help you to drive tons of an organic traffic towards your website/blog.
+At the end, even if you are a fresher you will gain a lot that will help you to drive tons of organic traffic towards your website/blog.

 So let’s take a start!